alexander-hm/CS61_Database_Project/Database_Build_Plan.md

 ### Pre-Import Manipulation/Transformation
 Prior to importing the dataset to MySQL, the data will be cleaned up from the .CSV files in Excel.
 Specific alterations include:
-- Delete the quote_type attribute from the etf.csv table because it is obsolete (all 'ETF' for the subset of the dataset being used).
+- Delete the quote_type attribute from the etf.csv table because it is obsolete (all have the value `ETF` for the subset of the dataset being used).
 - Delete the AAA fund from the etf_prices.csv table because it does not exist in the etf.csv table.
-- Review data from the etf.csv table for discrepancies from alignment issues from 'fund_short_name, fund_long_name,' and 'fund_family' as described in the discussion on [Kaggle](https://www.kaggle.com/datasets/stefanoleone992/mutual-funds-and-etfs/discussion/329929).
+- Review data from the etf.csv table for discrepancies from alignment issues from `fund_short_name, fund_long_name,` and `fund_family` as described in the discussion on [Kaggle](https://www.kaggle.com/datasets/stefanoleone992/mutual-funds-and-etfs/discussion/329929).
 ### Import Processes
-Load the two .csv files into the created 'us_funds' database using the Table Data Import Wizard.
+Load the two .csv files into the created `us_funds` database using the Table Data Import Wizard.
 ### Post-Import Manipulation/Transformation
-Using the 'INSERT INTO' command, populate the 16 tables with data from the two .CSV tables.
-Similar to creating the tables, populating the tables should be done in the same order so that successive tables can reference data such as 'region' and 'region_id'.
+Using the `INSERT INTO` command, populate the 16 tables with data from the two .CSV tables.
+Similar to creating the tables, populating the tables should be done in the same order so that successive tables can reference data such as `region` and `region_id`.
 In the case of data type differences between the original file and the new, more stuctured tables, use the CAST() method.

-Sample code for importing data into the 'region' table:
+Sample code for importing data into the `region` table:
 ```sql
 INSERT INTO region (region)
 SELECT DISTINCT etfs.region_id
 FROM etfs;
 ```

-Sample code for importing data into the 'general' table:
+Sample code for importing data into the `general` table:
 ```sql
 INSERT INTO general (fund_symbol, region_id, fund_short_name, fund_long_name, currency_id, category_id, family_id, exchange_id, total_net_assets, investment_strategy, fund_yield, inception_date, annual_holdings_turnover, investment_type_id, size_id)
 SELECT etfs.fund_symbol, region.region_id, etfs.fund_short_name, etfs.fund_long_name, currency.currency_id, category.category_id, family.family_id, exchange.exchange_id, etfs.total_net_assets, etfs.investment_strategy, etfs.fund_yield, etfs.inception_date, etfs.annual_holdings_turnover, investment_type.investment_type_id, size.size_id)